-Have you ever found yourself reading a story that you’re really into, you just keep reading page after page, unable to put it down and then all of a sudden something happens that completely pulls you out if it?
+Have you ever found yourself reading a story that you’re really into, one where you just keep reading page after page, unable to put it down, and then all of a sudden something happens that completely pulls you out if it?
 It makes you yell “What?!” and not in a good way.

 In most cases like these, the reason behind them is that the writer lacked a solid understanding of the purpose and direction of the story.

 When I say purpose, I’m not just talking about concepts like plot and genre.
 Those are just a part of what makes up the purpose.
-The purpose itself is what your story is setting out to achieve.
+The purpose is what your story is setting out to achieve.

 Whether it be to make the reader laugh, to make them fall in love or to get them thinking deeply about a certain topic, understanding your purpose will help you figure out exactly what kind of moments you need to hit to create a satisfying story.

 An epic fantasy adventure is going to flow differently from a buddy cop comedy because they’re trying to achieve different things.
 Because they serve different purposes.

 Before you start writing your comic I want you to ask yourself: What do I want people to gain from reading my story?